agentflare-ai/agentml/memory/extensions/sqlite_graph/CONTRIBUTING.md

 ---

-**Thank you for contributing to the SQLite Graph Database Extension!**
+**Thank you for contributing to the AgentFlare AI SQLite Graph Database Extension!**